Last Updated on

 - Valid Air ticket or boarding passes for the third country where you will be heading in 72 hours.

-- Boarding pass of the previous flight
+- The boarding pass of the previous flight

 - Valid Passport with at least 1 blank page in it.